-Peanut Butter Protein Balls – These are no-bake and ready in 15 minutes, so perfect for a camping trip!
+Peanut Butter Protein Balls – These are no-bake and ready in 15 minutes, so perfect to bring along on a camping trip!

 Breakfast Breads and Muffins

 I love make-ahead meals!
-Camping make-ahead meals are no exception.
+And camping make-ahead meals are no exception.
 Breads and muffins are a perfect and easy camping breakfast option!
 Simply make a batch of muffins ahead of time and freeze them to keep other foods cold in the cooler for a day or two while they thaw.